Stuycs-K/final-project-10-lin-eric-xue-richie/WORKLOG.md

 Watched a video on AES and looked at the animation richie told me to look at + wikipedia research + started taking notes https://www.youtube.com/watch?v=3MPkc-PFSRI https://www.youtube.com/watch?v=4KiwoeDJFiA

+### 5/27/24

+Learned and took (a lot) of notes on the iterative steps.
+Still need to learn how to generate round keys, but besides that I got everything else.